The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 I’d like to have support for this in puppet.

-#5 Updated by Patrick Mohr about 4 years ago
+#5 Updated by Patrick Mohr over 6 years ago

 I’m having a related problem.
 On ubuntu, when I create a user, the home directory isn’t created.
 Is it likely that when this fix is done, the home directory will be created if the user isn’t a system user?
 If so, should the default be system user since that’s what user’s current meant for anyway?